coasterli/openhab2-addons/addons/binding/org.openhab.binding.mihome/README.md

 6. Your sensors should be getting discovered by openHAB as you add and use them.

 ## Connecting sub-devices (sensors) to the Gateway

 There are two ways of connecting Xiaomi devices to the gateway:

 1. Online - within the MiHome App
 2. Offline - manual

     * Click 3 times on the Gateway's button
     * Gateway will flash in blue and you will hear female voice in Chinese
     * Place the needle into the sensor and hold it for at least 3 seconds
     * You'll hear confirmation message in Chinese

 ## Important information

-This requires port 9898 to not be used by any other service on the system.
+The binding requires port `9898` to not be used by any other service on the system.

 ## Full Example

 xiaomi.items:
 ```
 TODO